A-T-Kristensen/patmos/hardware/vivado/README.md

 # Status

-The status is whether it has been synthesised and tested on the FPGA board.
+The status is whether it has been synthesised and tested on the FPGA board (with the C code).
-Please remember to ensure that the dimensions are correct in the hwa_lib.h file.
+Please remember to ensure that the dimensions are correct in the hwa_lib.h file (done automatically when using benchmark.py).

 ## Matmul (Ports for each array)